bluebycode/stream-models/README.md

 ```
 	.
-	├── cluster.js    <- contains master/workers definition belongs to cluster, each node listen per port 7001.
+	├── cluster.js    <- Contains clustering approach.
+Each node spawn would be listening on local port.
 	|									1.
-Send data from streaming channel opened from main process (fd:3)
+Send data from a defined streaming channel opened when spawn child (fd:3).
 	|									2.
-Send to available cluster node by socket streaming by 7001
+Send streaming data to one of listening cluster node (RR) from any of socket clients.
 	|									3.
+Each cluster node bind the streaming flow through defined stream module. (i.e unit.js).
-Node does hard work over streaming data incoming from socket (originally from fd:3 )
+	|									4.
+Node does hard work over streaming data on a instance of stream module defined for the worker.
-	|								and return it back to socket.
 	|
-	├── model.js      <- model (main process), send streaming data to spawn cluster from inbounds to
 	|
+	├── model.js      <- Model (main process), send streaming data to spawn cluster nodes with a defined stream module.
+	|
+	|									// Model with streaming defined on 'unit.js'
+	|									// multiplex streaming into 52 clients over 8 nodes cluster.
+	|									var model = require('./mode.js');
+	|									model(process.stdin, process.stdout, 'unit', {
+	|									  clients: 52
+	|									});
 	|
 	|
 	└── launcher.js   <- launch a sample model:
 											- using readable/writable stream module: 'unit.js'.